-- Housing Sector Plan
+Housing Sector Plan

-The plan was adopted in the 2010/2011 financial year and it has been reviewed and adopted for the five-year horizon in the 2017/18 financial year.
+The plan was adopted in the 2010/2011 financial year, it was been reviewed and adopted for the five-year horizon in the 2017/18 financial year, and further reviewed and adopted by Council in the 2022/23 financial year.
 The purpose of the review is to develop a strategic document to inform and guide the Winnie Madikizela - Mandela Local Municipality in the allocation of resources with regards to housing, access to services, administration, and socio-economic realities.
-The plan will incorporate the municipal housing need register, determine the backlogs, projects, infrastructure and Spatial Illustration of projects, demand and backlogs in ward-based approach, Housing needs register, informal settlement, migration bulk services etc.
+The plan has incorporated the municipal housing need register, determined the backlogs, projects, infrastructure and Spatial Illustration of projects, demand and backlogs in ward-based approach, Housing needs register, informal settlement, migration bulk services etc.